 An algae bloom is a rapid accumulation of algae in the aquarium.
-In this article, you'll learn what causes an algae bloom and the remedies available to solve it.
+In this article, you'll discover what causes an algae bloom and the remedies available to solve it.

 What is an Algae Bloom?

-An algae bloom is simply a rapid accumulation of algae in tank water.
+An algae bloom, also known as an algal bloom, is simply a rapid accumulation of algae in tank water.
 Algae blooms can affect both freshwater and marine tanks and, in most cases, the algae consist of cyanobacteria - though a single or small number of phytoplankton species may also be involved.
 The presence of phytoplankton often results in a green discoloration of tank water, though the color may also be red or yellowish brown depending on the species of algae.
 The most common cause of algae blooms is an excess of nutrients in the tank – particularly phosphorus, though excess carbon and nitrogen can also cause algae blooms.
 Because algae rely on phosphorus as a source of nutrition, higher phosphorus levels in a tank can lead to increased algae growth.

 It has already been mentioned that an excess of nutrients is the main cause of algae blooms in freshwater tanks, but there are a variety of ways in which this excess might be brought about.
 Overfeeding can result in a build-up of organic wastes in the substrate of the tank which may become a breeding ground for algae.
 Since live aquarium plants help to absorb excess nutrients, unplanted tanks may be more likely to experience algae blooms than tanks decorated with plenty of live plants.
 Algae blooms are also very common in new aquariums.
 In fact, the occurrence of an algae bloom is sometimes referred to as a symptom of “new tank syndrome” by experienced aquarium hobbyists.
 Before a colony of beneficial bacteria can be established in your tank to maintain the nitrogen cycle, the levels of ammonia and nitrate may be very high.
 In cases like this, the algae bloom will typically go away on its own once the parameters in the tank have stabilized.